richie48/MT5-launcher/README.md

 ### How to run launcher
 Install go from the official go [website](https://go.dev/doc/install)

-This script is not packaged as it only relies on go official packages
+This script is not packaged as it only relies on go official packages.
+Run with the provided code below.
 ```
 BASE_DIR=/mnt/c/"Program Files"/"MetaTrader 5" go run main.go
 ```
 Ensure to format if making any modification `gofmt -w main.go`
-Logging only top level issues, everything else is printed to the terminal
+Logging only top level issues, everything else is printed to the terminal.
+This is a stop on first failure task, it adviseable to cleanup folders if the script is terminated in the middle of running as the script may have made partial updates to folders.